AdamGiergun/IfR-data/README.md

 ### About The Project

-Part of a project created as a quick response to a huge humanitarian crisis caused by the War on Ukraine.
+Part of a project created as a quick response to a huge humanitarian crisis caused by the War on Ukraine.<br>
-It is repository containing list of spots providing help to Ukrainian refugees and used by my Android app, [available here](https://play.google.com/store/apps/details?id=eu.adamgiergun.infoforukrainianrefugees).
+It is repository containing list of spots providing help to Ukrainian refugees and used by my Android app, [available here](https://play.google.com/store/apps/details?id=eu.adamgiergun.infoforukrainianrefugees).<br>
 Spots can have physical addresses, phone numbers, e-mails, websites, info about services provided, etc..

- As entering this data for as many as possible spots in a short time is "mission impossible" for one person I need help.
+As entering this data for as many as possible spots in a short time is "mission impossible" for one person I need help.<br>
 Below are instructions for preparing this data.

 ### Objectives

 Short term:
-* Create a list of (at least) most of the spots providing help for refugees.
+* Create a list of (at least) most of the spots providing help for refugees.<br>
 * Provide better translations: [let me know](mailto:adam.giergun@gmail.com) if you wanna help me with this task (please, start then e-mail subject with `#IfR-data: `).

 Longer term: